srikanthgurram/selenium_training/selenium/Readme.md

 - Handling CSS menu with JavaScriptExecutor- NEW
 - JavaScriptExecutor example- NEW
 - Drag, drop, native events - NEW
 - Taking Screenshots of the web pages
 - Finding response Headers/ response code
 - How to Google out errors-Self sufficiency
 - Exercises
 - Managing Ajax based components
 - Concepts of Set Interface in Java
+- Testing https websites / Managing certificate errors in https websites in IE, Chrome and Mozilla